 Students looking for a college want to know that their education will lead to success, and Wheaton graduates are finding exactly that.
-Just six months after graduation, 98 percent of Wheaton alumni in the four most recent classes have secured full- or part-time employment, are pursuing advanced education or are gaining career experience through internships, fellowships or service opportunities.
+Just six months after graduation, 98 percent of Wheaton alumni in the four most recent classes have secured full- or part-time employment, are pursuing graduate/professional degrees or are gaining career experience through internships, fellowships or service opportunities.

 The value of a Wheaton education is undeniable.
 It is reflected in not only where our students end up, what they do and how much they make but also in how they are able to achieve those goals.
 Our students graduate with the field-specific skills and work experience they need to excel in their chosen professions as well as a broad knowledge base that enables them to communicate clearly, tackle complex problems and learn quickly on the job.